 - a.
 A hearing schedule shall be established providing for not more than seven (7) hours of hearing with half of the time for the appealing party and the other half for the responding party or parties.
 The ceiling on the time for each party shall include the time used by the party for cross-examination of witnesses. - b.
 An extension of this time period may be granted by the Hearing Officer for good cause as determined by the Hearing Officer.
 In no case may the hearing last more than ten (10) hours unless the need for translation results in the need for a longer hearing. - 7.
 Right of Assistance.
-All parties to a Hearing shall have the right to seek assistance in developing their positions, preparing their statements, and presenting evidence from an attorney, tenant organization representative, landlord association representative, translator, or any other person designated by said parties to a hearing. - 8.
+All parties to a hearing shall have the right to seek assistance in developing their positions, preparing their statements, and presenting evidence from an attorney, tenant organization representative, landlord association representative, translator, or any other person designated by said parties to a hearing. - 8.
 Participation of the Hearing Officer.
-The Hearing Officer shall at all times in the conduct of the hearing and in otherwise performing the duties of the Hearing Officer act neutrally and impartially as between the Park Owner or Mobile Home Landlord and the Mobile Home Owners or Mobile Home Tenants, respectively. - 9.
+The Hearing Officer shall at all times in the conduct of the hearings and in otherwise performing the duties of the Hearing Officer act neutrally and impartially as between the landlord and the tenants. - 9.
 Hearing Record.
 The Hearing Officer shall maintain an official hearing record, which shall constitute the exclusive record for decision.
-The hearing record and decision shall include: - A copy of the Petition and documents submitted to support the Petition; - b.
+The hearing record and decision shall include: - a.
+A copy of the Petition and documents submitted to support the Petition; - b.
 Any written submissions by the parties; - c.
 All exhibits, papers, and documents offered either before or during the hearing; - d.
 A list of participants present at the hearing; - e.
 A summary of all testimony upon which the decision is based; - f.
 A statement of all materials officially noticed; - g.
 The Hearing Officer's decision; - h.
 All findings of fact and conclusions of law;